AztecProtocol/aztec-packages/docs/docs/guides/developer_guides/running_nodes/running_provers.md

 # Running Prover Nodes

 TODO(https://github.com/AztecProtocol/aztec-packages/issues/9190)
-*Details about how to configure a prover node are to be determined (TBD).
+*Details about how to configure a prover node and hardware requirements are to be determined.
 This guide will be updated once the information becomes available.*

 For the current state of design please see the RFC at https://forum.aztec.network/t/request-for-comments-aztecs-block-production-system/6155.